Kucoin/kucoin-futures-api-docs/source/localizable/index.en.html.md

-400100 | Parameter Error -- You tried to access the resource with invalid parameters 404000 | URL Not Found -- The requested resource could not be found 411100 | User is frozen -- Please contact us via support center 429000 | Too Many Requests -- Trigger the total traffic limit of this interface of KuCoin server, you can retry the request 500000 | Internal Server Error -- We had a problem with our server.
+400100 | Parameter Error -- You tried to access the resource with invalid parameters 404000 | URL Not Found -- The requested resource could not be found 411100 | User is frozen -- Please contact us via support center 415000 | Unsupported Media Type -- The Content-Type of the request header needs to be set to application/json 429000 | Too Many Requests -- Trigger the total traffic limit of this interface of KuCoin server, you can retry the request 500000 | Internal Server Error -- We had a problem with our server.
 Try again later.